-The school's admission authority is responsible for ranking all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
+The school's admission authority is responsible for ranking2 all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
 Offers will be made by the LA on behalf of the school.
 Offers at the normal round will be sent by the LA where the child is living at that time.

-Applications for Plymouth-resident children open on 1 September 2024 and close on the National Closing Date: 31 October 2024.
+Applications for Plymouth-resident children open on 1 September 2024 and close on the National Closing Date: 15 January 2025.
 Applications can be made after the closing date, but they will be considered after all timely applications.
 This may mean they are at a disadvantage and could be refused.

 Places will be offered for admission at the beginning of the autumn term in September 2025.
+Parents can then choose to defer admission within the 2025-26 academic year, until their child reaches statutory school age.